Troop-364/T364-web/docs/campouts/summer-camp-24.md

 ## Lessons Learned

 - Adding an extra water pressure regulator to a water spigot (without a hose) prevents water from splattering all over the place.
 (We had a 4 line splitter this year.
 Thanks Billy.)
+- Do more bench work before we go to summer camp.
+This year everyone was busy and it was hot.
+- The bat house wood could have been thinner.
+We only need half inch wood.
 -